 So, be it an American or Japanese Akita, one is not any less dominant than the other regarding behavior.

 The Akita is as cute as a teddy bear when it’s a puppy, and grows to be a handsome big ball of fur when it’s an adult.

 They are loyal to their owners, loving to their families, and take up the mantle of being the protectors of all that they know and love.

-They have a proven track record of being wonderful family pets overall.
+They have a proven track record of being beloved family pets overall.
 But their dominant behavior can turn a household upside down when another animal is introduced.

 So, please consider all this information if you’re interested in picking up an Akita.
-It could save you a ton of grief and heartache in days and years to come.
+It could save you a ton of grief and heartache in days and years.